manoharganta256/Chest-Xray-Prediction/README.md

 # Cardiomegaly Prediction

-This application is used to predict of existence [cardiomegaly](https://en.wikipedia.org/wiki/Cardiomegaly) from the given X-Ray.
+This application is used to predict the existence of [cardiomegaly](https://en.wikipedia.org/wiki/Cardiomegaly) from the given X-Ray.
 I call this application Fusion.

 # Features